skyportal/skyportal/doc/adding_features.md

 The SkyPortal back-end is built using [Tornado](https://www.tornadoweb.org/en/stable/), a Python web application framework that provides its own I/O event loop for non-blocking sockets, making it ideal for use with websockets (see below).

 To handle HTTP requests, we define _request handlers_ that are mapped to API endpoints in the application's configuration (in `skyportal/app_server.py` -- see below).
-Each SkyPortal request handler is a subclass of `BaseHandler` (defined in `skyportal/handlers/base.py`), a handler that extends Tornado's base [RequestHandler](https://www.tornadoweb.org/en/stable/web.html#tornado.web.RequestHandler), handling authentication and providing utility methods for pushing websocket messages to the front-end and returning HTTP responses.
+Each SkyPortal request handler is a subclass of
+Handler` (defined in `skyportal/handlers/base.py`), a handler that extends Tornado's base [RequestHandler](https://www.tornadoweb.org/en/stable/web.html#tornado.web.RequestHandler), handling authentication and providing utility methods for pushing websocket messages to the front-end and returning HTTP responses.

 Let's take a look at adding our own handler.
 We'll start by defining a new request handler in a new file `skyportal/handlers/api/test_comment.py`.
 Note that we've imported `BaseHandler` which serves as the base class of our new handler.
 We define class methods describing how to handle requests of various types, e.g. a `put` method for PUT requests, a `post` method for POST requests, etc.